What is Google Pay-Per-Click Advertising?

 PPC screenshot

 Pay-per-click has become an increasingly popular online search engine marketing tool that can be used to attract high-quality leads, engage customers, and increase online visitors to your website.
-This article was aimed to provide you with a high-level overview of pay-per-click and share some best practices when considering it as a potential marketing tactic.
-If you have any questions regarding Google Pay-Per-Click or the Google Ads platform in general, feel free to contact me.
+Have questions about Google Ads or Pay-Per-Click strategy?
+Contact us (& start optimizing your results today)!

 Picture of Brock Diedrick